vdorot/outwave.js/README.md

 Outwave.js
 ==========

-Outwave.js is a web based waveform viewer build to allow viewing of very long recordings.
-It uses native browser scrollbars, which allows for a smooth user experience.
+Outwave.js is a web based waveform viewer build to handle very long recordings.

+The UI widget is written purely in JavaScript, using HTML 5 Canvas for rendering of the waveform.
+Navigation across the recording is done using a native scrollbar, with the help of `overflow: auto;`.
+The audio is divided into segments, and only segments that are visible are kept rendered.
+This way, the rendering can be done fast, without interrupting responsiveness of the page and with memory usage independent of the length of the recording or zoom level.

 ##Getting started